List of Dragongate personnel

 Dragongate is a Japanese professional wrestling promotion that was founded in 2004.
 This is a list of their current wrestlers that appear on their shows, as well as their ‘unit’ (team, faction).
 Other notes included are those of injured wrestlers, championships wrestlers hold, and if they're a sporadic or dormant character.
-This page is kept up to date with changes on Dragon Gate's official website.
+This page is kept up to date with changes on Dragongate's official website.